johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

 2. Mechanical issues:

+    1. Loose or broken mechanical connections:
-    1. Is the mover cool and does it move easily when controls are activated?
+        > Is the motor cool and does it move easily when controls are activated?
+        > Does the motor not move the load?
         > Look for lose gears, loose set screws, broken belts, broken chains, broken shear pins, and broken couplings.
         > Check for worn out keyways and missing keys, worn out or misadjusted clutches and brakes, leaking seals at cylinders and valves.
         > Check that electrically operated clutches are engaging.

+    2. Jammed mechanicals:
-    3. Is the mover and or the bearings hot?
+        > Is the motor and or the bearings hot?
-        > Does the mover strain when controls are activated or not move at all?
+        > Does the motor strain when controls are activated or not move at all?
         > Check fuses and circuit breakers first if the mover appears dead or if single phasing is suspected.
         > Then look for material jams.
         > Look for loose bolts or bolts which have fallen out and for loose parts which have shifted and consequently jammed.